 Cosy Country Kitchen

-Working in this fairly small space, we simplified the design so the eye is drawn to just a few salient features – like the existing Belfast sink and old-fashioned Aga.
+Working in this fairly small space, we simplified the design so the eye is drawn to just a few salient features of the kitchen – like the existing Belfast sink and old-fashioned Aga.
 In every detail we chose materials and colours that complement these features.
 So it feels peacefully pastoral, not fussy and overwhelming.

 A hidden fridge, freezer and dishwasher are all incorporated.
 Glass units light up in the evening to add warmth and snugness.
 The cooking area enjoys stunning views of the fields.